RevolveAI/BenchmarkMyAI/README.md

   'std': 8.14146124318816}}
 ```

-OR use the terminal as following:
+OR use the terminal as following (not available in pip install):

 ```bash
 python main.py ResNet50 --device="CPU:0" --optional img_size="(224,224)" batch_size="2"